etan18/Obsidian-Notes/Cognitive Science/consciousness.md

 *Consciousness* is defined as the subjective quality of mental states.
+This is the critical property of human beings that separates us from all other living species known to man.

 Anatomically, the thalamus is thought to be important for human consciousness.

 >[!note] the 40 hertz hypothesis
 Consciousness is synchronized waves of neuronal firing at a frequency of 40 times per second in gamma waves, starting at the thalamus and moving from the front to the back of the brain